-- For those who don't have the title due to it being held by a lienholder, the tax collector will get in contact with the lienholder to have the new title sent out as well as the new license plate.
+- For those who don't have the title due to it being held by a lienholder, the county tax collector will get in contact with the lienholder to have the new title sent out as well as the new license plate.

-- Get your vehicle's VIN number and official odometer reading confirmed via Form HSMV 82042.
-Sometimes your VIN number is wrongly called the FL registration number, and very rarely confused with your license plates.
-You might have the option of having it verified when you visit the tax collector, or you can have it done beforehand by the following authorities:
+- Get your car's vehicle identification number (VIN) and official odometer reading confirmed via Sometimes your vehicle identification number is wrongly called the FL registration number, and very rarely confused with your license plates.
+You might have the option of having it verified when you visit the tax collector’s office, or you can have it done beforehand by the following authorities:

 - Police officers.

 - FL car dealers.

 - Car dealers from prior state on the dealership letterhead.